 MADONNA "MATERIAL GIRL"

-Released by Sire on January 23rd 1985, "Material Girl" was the second single to be released from Madonna's second studio album Like A Virgin.
+Released by Sire on January 23rd 1985, "Material Girl" was the second single to be released from Madonna's second studio album Like A Virgin, and it's most definitely my favourite track on that album.
 A lightly remixed version of the song later appeared on The Immaculate Collection in 1990.

 The song was penned by Robert Rans and Peter Brown.
 The video and lyrics suggest that the song is about a materialistic gold digger who has a strong desire for the finer things in life (such as expensive jewellery), and who uses her sexuality to manipulate wealthy men into buying them for her.